spraakbanken/sparv-retreat2024/README.md

 > list of indices in the child annotation.
 The second one is a list of orphans, i.e. containing indices in the
 > child annotation that have no parent.

-Here is a short example of how to traverse the sentences and their children.
+Here is a short example of how to traverse the sentences and their children (i.e. tokens).
 Below that, hidden behind the spoiler warning, is an almost complete example of an annotator, but only use that if you really need it!
 ```py